skupperproject/skupper/README.md

 Version 1 of Skupper, [v1 branch](https://github.com/skupperproject/skupper/tree/v1) is working in many production environments and has significantly reduced the time, effort and expense of deploying applications to a hybrid multicloud.

-The main branch focuses on the development of the upcoming major release of the Skupper project based on feedback from users.

-The plan is to produce a number of "previews" on the branch in order to get further user feedback and refine the implementation of this major release.
-The v2 version is intended for evaluation purposes only and should not be used in production environments.

 # Highlights

-The objective of the next Skupper major release is to better support a full declarative model so that applications and VANs can be more easily deployed in fully automated frameworks.
+The objective of the Skupper v2 is to better support a full declarative model so that applications and VANs can be more easily deployed in fully automated frameworks.

 The release includes: